PhantomKnight287/lend-my-skill/README.md

 ![Flow Chart](./assets/flowchart.png)

-# Credits

-We started this project under a Team called `Just Done` lead by [Paras Jain](https://github.com/paras3048/) with [Gurpal Singh](https://github.com/PhantomKnight287) being a lead developer.
-We are a team of 8 people(but they simply do not care).

-This idea was presented in [Business Blaster Project](https://thebusinessblasters.in/) and we were one of the 3 teams selected from our school who got a chance to present this project in front of the judges.

 # Contributing

 Thanks for thinking about contributing to this project, please read [Contribution Instructions](/CONTRIBUTING.md).
 It has all the required instructions to start this project locally.
 If you encounter some errors please let me know by creating an issue.